Demystifying the PageRank and HITS Algorithms...Or just enough linear algebra to master network-based ranking methods

 Markov Chains and PageRank

 Given a stochastic matrix P we consider each entry as a transition probability of a random walk, or equivalently, the transition probability matrix of the Markov chain.
-A stationary distribution of a Markov chain is a probability distribution d on the nodes, so that Ptd =d, i.e., d is a fixed point under the action of the transition matrix.
-For such matrices we can apply the fundamental theorem of Markov chains, which says that, under certain conditions, such stationary distributions always exist and are unique.
+A stationary distribution of a Markov chain is a probability distribution d on the nodes, so that P'd =d, i.e., d is a fixed point under the action of the transition matrix.
+For such matrices we can apply the fundamental theorem of Markov chains, which says that, under certain conditions, stationary distributions always exist and are unique.

 An Algorithm for PageRank

-We can simply power up or iteratively update a distribution vector, starting from an arbitrary initial state (usually taken as the uniform distribution).
+A simple consequence of the Perron-Frobenius Theorem for positive matrices gives us an algorithm for computing the PageRank (the unique stationary distribution) for graphs to which it applies.
+Namely, by simply powering up or iteratively updating a distribution vector, starting from an arbitrary initial state (usually taken as the uniform distribution).
 Each iteration of this algorithm takes time O(|V| + |E|), and will often converge very quickly.

 Determinants and Eigenvalues of Matrices

 A determinant is a function that associates a scalar value to a square matrix.
 The value of the determinant can tell you if the matrix has an inverse or not.
-A matrix with a nonzero determinant is called regular or invertible matrix (and, we can calculate its inverse matrix).
+A matrix with a nonzero determinant is called regular or an invertible matrix (and, we can calculate its inverse matrix).
 If the determinant is zero the matrix is called a singular matrix and it does not have an inverse.

 All regular matrices can be transformed into singular matrices by subtracting common value from the diagonal entries of the matrix.
 The problem of transforming a regular matrix into a singular matrix is referred to as the eigenvalue problem.
-The Eigenvalue Problem is determined by subtracting c*I from A and setting the determinant to 0 and solving for c.
+The Eigenvalue Problem is determined by subtracting c*I from A and setting the determinant to 0, and then solving for c.
 Given a solution c to the eigenvalue problem we can find a vector (a class of vectors) X such that AX=cX.
 Any such X is called the associated eigenvector for eigenvalue c.

 1) A has an eigenvalue that is strictly greater in magnitude than its other eigenvalues.